Call Today! 888-234-8376

 - Partial Disability

-The elimination period is the wait period that must pass from the time you file a disability insurance claim before you can begin to receive your monthly benefit amount.
-It is a good idea to file your disability claims as soon as possible so your elimination period can begin.
+The elimination period is the wait period that must pass from the time you receive treatment to when you begin to receive disability benefits.
+Once you file a disability insurance claim and before you can begin to receive your monthly benefit amount, you must wait out the elimination period.

-The benefit amount represents the amount of money you will receive upon the end of the elimination period.
+The benefit amount represents your disability benefits: the amount of money you will receive upon the end of the elimination period.

 The disability insurance benefit period is the time your benefit amount will be paid.
 Benefit periods vary based on the type of policy, but generally range from 3 to 12 months on short term policies and 2, 5 10 years, to age 65 or 67, up to lifetime benefits on long term policies.